-How Much Is Car Insurance in New Mexico in 2023?
+How Much Is Car Insurance in New Mexico?
+(Updated in 2024)

 Car insurance is an unfortunately necessary expense, protecting us from collision damage, accidents, and unexpected damages.
 In New Mexico, average annual premiums are $565 for minimum coverage and $1,674 for full coverage.
 These figures are a bit less than the national average, but there are a lot of other factors to account for when getting an accurate quote.
 Let’s check out how much car insurance costs in the Land of Enchantment.